danielegiulianini/qu-bft/README.md

 #### Ready-made remote data structures
-Although very prototypical, It's actually possible to leverage some ready-made remote data structures that allows you to avoid mst of the boilerplate.
+Although very prototypical, it's actually possible to leverage some ready-made remote data structures that allows you to avoid most of the boilerplate.
 See []() and []() for how to use them.

 #### gRPC-aware Q/U services
 To: